dispatchrun/wasi-go/README.md

 and make outbound connections.
 This library supports a few of these sockets extensions.

+## Non-goals

+Windows Support, and virtual file system support.
+If you need these, consider using an alternative WASI implementation, such as the one bundled with the [wazero][wazero] runtime.

 ## Usage

 ### As a Command

 A `wasirun` command is provided for running WebAssembly modules that use WASI system calls.
-It bundles the WASI implementation from this library with the [wazero][wazero] runtime.
+It bundles the WASI implementation from this repository with the [wazero][wazero] runtime.

 ```
 $ go install github.com/stealthrocket/wasi-go/cmd/wasirun@latest